carbonblack/carbon-black-cloud-sdk-python/docs/devices.rst

 +++++++++++++++

 Enabling *background scan* causes a one-time inventory scan on the device to identify any malware files already present there.
-The background scan is of the type specified in the device's policy, if that policy has background scans enabled, or a standard background scan if it does not.

 Disabling background scan causes any background scan currently running on the device to be temporarily suspended; it will restart when background scan is enabled again, or when the endpoint restarts.

 Enabling background scan on a single device::